mongodb/docs/source/includes/mongomirror-required-roles.rst

-- For source clusters running MongoDB version 3.4+ a user must have, at a minimum, both :authrole:`clusterMonitor` and :authrole:`readAnyDatabase` roles.
+- For source clusters running MongoDB version 3.4 or later a user must have, at a minimum, both :authrole:`clusterMonitor` and :authrole:`readAnyDatabase` roles.
 For example:

   .. code-block:: javascript